 If you shopped at a Target retail store in the United States between Nov.
 27 and Dec.
 15, 2013, your credit card information HAS been stolen, along with 40 million other credit and debit card accounts.

-Target has confirmed that a massive data breech, orchestrated by hackers, infected all of the retail giant’s Point of Sale machines with a computer virus that stole credit/debit card information upon any in store transaction.
+Target has confirmed that a massive data breach, orchestrated by hackers, infected all of the retail giant’s Point of Sale machines with a computer virus that stole credit/debit card information upon any in-store transaction.

 The type of data stolen included the magnetic strip from the back of the cards which would allow criminals to create counterfeit cards by encoding your credit/debit card info onto any card with a magnetic strip, such as a gift card.

 And although Target spokesman Eric Hausman said, “There is no indication that debit card PINs were impacted.”
 The thieves may have also been able to swipe PIN data from debit card transactions without Target’s knowledge, which could theoretically be used to withdraw cash from ATMs.